GabrielcitoHub/safe-repeat-function/readme.md

 Repeats the amount of times specified by the first argument.

 ## Versions v1.2 or later require runLater to work.

-You can download runLater at: https://github.com/Manuel-3/figura-scripts/tree/main/src/runLater once downloaded and setup you would be ready to use this script withouth annoying errors.
+You can download runLater at: https://github.com/Manuel-3/figura-scripts/tree/main/src/runLater.
+Once downloaded and setup you will be ready to use this script.

 ## How to use

 Download the file at releases and put it next to your other files in your avatar.